zuko3/Travel-Guide-Golang/readme.md

 # Learning golang

-Rewrite of tourist application in go languange using postgrees as db.
+Rewrite of tourist application in go languange using postgrees as db and frontend using React.